 Vancouver Shopping Neighbourhoods

-Vancouver is a shopper’s paradise, with distinct retail districts offering everything from luxury fashion and indie boutiques to public markets and malls.
-Whether you’re after clothes shopping in Vancouver, unique gifts, or artisan crafts, explore the city’s best shopping neighbourhoods below to find your perfect retail experience.
+Vancouver shopping offers something for everyone, with distinct retail districts offering everything from luxury fashion and indie boutiques to public markets and malls.
+Whether you’re after quality clothes, unique gifts, or artisan crafts, discover more Vancouver experiences as you explore the city’s best shopping neighbourhoods below.

 The downtown blocks bordered by Burrard, Howe, Hastings and Georgia streets are a surprising treasure trove of unique stores, high-end fashion retailers, and useful services.
 The area sits beside the financial district, so you’ll see business types on their lunch breaks and visitors grabbing gifts after work.

-It’s close to many downtown Vancouver hotels and the cruise-ship terminal at Canada Place, making it ideal if you’re short on time.
-The Waterfront Centre Shops and Pacific Centre mall—one of the largest Vancouver shopping malls—offer a mix of fashion, beauty, and essential services like postal counters and newsstands.
-It’s a convenient one-stop hub for visitors exploring the best shopping in Vancouver.
+It’s close to many downtown hotels and the cruise-ship terminal at Canada Place, making it ideal if you’re short on time.
+The Waterfront Centre Shops and Pacific Centre mall—one of Vancouver's largest malls—offer a mix of fashion, beauty, and essential services such as postal counters and newsstands.
+It’s a convenient one-stop hub for visitors exploring the downtown core.

 Granville Street: Big Brands and Local Energy

-The downtown stretch of Granville Street, from the waterfront to the Granville Bridge, is arguably the city’s busiest retail corridor.
+Shopping and entertainment intersect at the downtown stretch of Granville Street.
+Spanning the area from the waterfront to the Granville Bridge, it is arguably the city’s busiest retail corridor.
 As a main transit artery, it draws crowds throughout the day—and plenty of big-name retailers have followed.

 The star attraction is the Pacific Centre mall, anchored by luxury department stores including Holt Renfrew and Nordstrom.
 Spanning three city blocks, much of it underground, it’s a must for fashion and clothes shopping in Vancouver.
-South of Georgia, Granville Street adds independent shops and consumer-electronics stores for a mix of local and global retail.
+South of Georgia, Granville Street sprinkles independent shops and consumer electronics stores into the mix, offering visitors a range of local businesses and global retail shopping options.
 Few areas capture the energy of Vancouver shopping like Granville Street.

 Robson Street: Fashion Flagship